Whether you’re a new business or have been in business for several years, getting more ecommerce sales will benefit your

 Consumer habits have changed, especially in the ecommerce industry.

-As a marketing expert, I’ve analyzed these trends and come up with a list of tips that will actually work.
+As marketing experts, we’ve analyzed these trends and come up with a list of tips that will actually work.

 Here’s the best way to generate more sales on your ecommerce site:

 - Target your existing customers